 Tackling socioeconomic differences in weight development among youth.

 The project is owned by the University of Oslo and consists of 3 sub-projects.
 NIH is involved in sub-project 3.

 The project aims to explore when, how and why socioeconomic differences in body weight develop during childhood.
 It will also investigate multilevel determinants of lifestyle behaviors and body weight among adolescents focusing on the role of the neighbourhood food and activity environments.

 Specific objectives for sub-project 3

-A multilevel cross-sectional survey will be conducted in randomly selected neighborhoods in Oslo (low, middle and high affluence neighborhoods, based on median neighborhood incomes using data from the central bureau of statistics).
-Neighborhoods will be specifically defined within administrative boundaries.
+A multilevel cross-sectional survey will be conducted in randomly selected neighbourhoods in Oslo (low, middle and high affluence neighbourhoods, based on median neighbourhood incomes using data from the central bureau of statistics).
+Neighbourhoods will be specifically defined within administrative boundaries.
 Schools with 7. grade students will be invited to participate.
 Anthropometrical measures including height and weight will be taken.
-Furthermore, the participants will be asked to wear an accelerometer for 7 days and answer a questionnaire about physical activity and dietary behaviors, and the neighborhood food and activity environment.
+Furthermore, the participants will be asked to wear an accelerometer for 7 days and answer a questionnaire about physical activity and dietary behaviors, and the neighbourhood food and activity environment.

 The result of the project will be important for public health efforts aimed at reducing social differences in lifestyle behaviors and body weight among young people